CFO vs Controller: What’s the Difference?

 Education and Skills

 Although many financial controllers may also be CPAs, a controller does not typically require a higher educational level beyond a bachelor’s degree.
-It is common for controllers to have at least 10 years of experience in accounting to show an increase of responsibility and higher-level accounting function along the way.
+It is common for controllers to have at least 10 years of experience in accounting to show an increase in responsibility and higher-level accounting function along the way.

 A controller should be trustworthy and detail-oriented.
-After all, this job involves access to financial information that a business owner does not want in just anyone’s hands.
+After all, this job involves access to the financial information that a business owner does not want in just anyone’s hands.